-Nakskov is situated at the Southern extremity of Sjælland, 150 km South of Copenhagen.
-On the island of Lolland.
-Its position at the end of the fjord provides a natural harbor, and this has given the town a role as a trading harbor (a.o. ferry connections to Kiel for many years).
+Nakskov is situated at the Southern extremity of Sjælland, 150 km south of Copenhagen.
+Its position at the end of the fjord provides a natural harbour, and this has given the town a role as a trading harbour (a.o. ferry connections to Kiel for many years).
 It has been an important ship building town for hundreds of years.
 Most shipyards were closed over the last 30 years and since then, the economic decline of the city has resulted in a population reduction and a high level of unemployment.
 However, the last few years has seen the situation stabilized, with several green tech industries locating in the area to take advantage of cheap facilities but also local skilled labour.
 Lolland is though one of the economically weakest local authorities in the country.
 The medieval town centre is intact, but rundown and the town has a stigmatized reputation, as one of Denmark’s most socially challenged towns, with a relatively aging population and unskilled labour force.
 The surroundings offer some of the most beautiful landscapes and waterscapes in the country and the potential for tourism has yet to be fully exploited.

 The population has been declining for two decades, but has now stabilized, still there are very few young people between 18-30, which is a clear issue for the town, and a generally elderly community with a high level of social dependency.
 Despite the isolated position of the town, or even because of it, there is a strong sense of local identity and pride.
 Nakskov can boast more than 200 local associations which are run voluntarily, underlying the strong social networks in the town.
 The town has no major cultural institutions or festivals, and the main cultural activities are primarily self-organized or are amateur.
 There are however, touring concerts and theatre events.